Shin Splints Stretches and Exercises

 Firstly, a thorough and correct warm up will help to prepare the muscles and tendons for any activity to come.
 Without a proper warm up the muscles and tendons will be tight and stiff, which may limit blood flow to the lower legs and result in a lack of oxygen and nutrients for those muscles.
 Before any activity be sure to thoroughly warm up all the muscles and tendons that will be used during your sport or activity.
 Click here for a detailed explanation of how, why and when to perform your warm up.

-Secondly, flexible muscles are extremely important in the prevention of lower leg injuries.
+And thirdly, flexible muscles are extremely important in the prevention of lower leg injuries.
 When muscles and tendons are flexible and supple, they are able to move and perform without being over stretched.
 If however, your muscles and tendons are tight and stiff, it is quite easy for those muscles and tendons to be pushed beyond their natural range of movement.
 To keep your muscles and tendons flexible and supple, it is important to undertake a structured stretching routine.

 Standing Heel-Back Achilles Stretch (1:19) Stand upright and take one big step backwards.
 Bend your back leg and push your heel towards the ground.
 Make sure the toes of your back leg are facing forward.
 Letting your toes point to one side will cause this stretch to put uneven tension on the calf muscles.
 Over an extended period of time, this could lead to a muscle imbalance.
 Regulate the intensity of this stretch by lowering your body.
 Hold the stretch position for a minimum of 20 seconds and then repeat with the opposite leg.